pvtom/rscp2mqtt/README.md

 The solution is based on the RSCP sample application provided by E3/DC and was developed and tested with a Raspberry Pi and a Linux PC (x86_64).

 The tool fetches the data cyclically from the S10 and publishes it to the MQTT broker under certain [topics](TOPICS.md).
-Only modified values will be published.

 Supported topic areas are: